 A Molchanovs course starts with online content where you learn directly from the best freedivers in the world.
 This is followed by practical sessions in the water where our experienced Zen instructors will guide you in your learning process.
 On completion of your course, you have the opportunity to continue your progress and development by joining our training group, as part of the global Base Training Community.

 Whether you are a recreational freediver or have competitive aspirations, we believe that the Molchanovs program is the best way to learn and progress in your freediving journey.

 This course provides an excellent basic introduction to freediving, great for those who want to test the waters (pun intended) before enrolling for the depth component, or for those who are only interested in pool training.

-It consists of theory lessons via a series of engaging online videos where you learn directly from the world's best freedivers on topics such as breathing technique, physiology, safety and equalisation.
+It consists of theory lessons via a series of engaging online videos where you learn directly from the world's best freedivers on topics such as breathing technique, physiology and safety.

 During the following practical session, you will learn the key breathing techniques to prepare for a breathhold dive.
-Finning and equalisation techniques, duck diving and safety principles are important components that you will be taught.
+Relaxation, finning technique, how to dive efficiently without fins and safety principles are important components that you will be taught.

 The duration is half a day (with the theory portion completed before the course) and the cost is $260 per person for a group lesson.

 On the successful completion of this course, you will have the option to continue to complete the open water component (additional $290) to receive a Molchanovs Wave 1 certification.

 Introduction to Freediving (Molchanovs Wave 1)